jbertovic/tdacli/Readme.md

 - [ ] add option for date calculations on History epoch data stamps
 - [ ] Consider adding date conversion using chrono package
-- [ ] orders - adding, deleting, listing
+- [ ] orders - a way to handle orders with library adding and deleting
-- [ ] potential to integrate a json query language on output